joostone-ahn/QXDM-SIM-APDU-Analyzer/README.md

  - APDU logs from pSIM or eSIM can be sorted by user's selection.

-[Guide]
+[Guide1]
 1) run main.py
-2-1) click 'Open file' button and open a text file(.txt) in 'file_sample' directory ※ filtered with 'UIM APDU [0x19B7]' from QCAT logs 2-2) click 'Clipboard' button
+2) click 'Open file' or 'Clipboard' button
-  ※ filtered with 'UIM APDU [0x19B7]' from QXDM logs
 3) select SIM1 or SIM2
 4) click 'Execute' button

+※ text file(.txt) in 'file_sample' directory, which is filtered with 'UIM APDU [0x19B7]' from QCAT logs

 ![image](https://user-images.githubusercontent.com/98713651/176990012-dac4241d-de7c-4a6b-a39d-68347c63b2c0.png)